 To integrate sex and gender knowledge into medical education and practice to improve healthcare for all.

-· Provide a digital library of evidence-based sex and gender educational resources
+· Providing a digital library of evidence-based sex and gender educational resources

-· Increase awareness that sex and gender matters for individuals, clinical outcomes, and in health systems
+· Increasing awareness that sex and gender matters for individuals, clinical outcomes, and in health systems

-· Promote sex and gender related collaborations among diverse groups and individuals
+· Promoting sex and gender related collaborations among diverse groups and individuals

-The SGWHC efforts are possible through the generosity of our Founding Partners: American Medical Women’s Association, the American College of Women’s Health Physicians, the Society of Women’s Health Research, and the Laura Bush Institute for Women’s Health.
+The SGWHC efforts are possible through the generosity of our Founding Partners: American Medical Women’s Association, the American College of Women’s Health Physicians, and the Society of Women’s Health Research.